Muscle Pain in Lyme Disease: Why It Happens and How It Feels

 But muscle pain in Lyme disease often occurs without injury—and behaves differently.

 This is where many patients get stuck.
-The pain is real, but it doesn’t fit a clear explanation.
+The pain often does not fit a clear explanation.

 This leads to a common question: is this muscle strain—or something else?